maxtaco/house-divided-tickers/README.md

 * Run it yourself on your Mac; make sure that Python v3 is installed and is in your path.
-* As I noted in email, `LEH` or Lehman Brothers is *not* available, since Yahoo removes quote data (or makes it inaccessible) one a stock is delisted.
+* As I noted in email, `LEH` or Lehman Brothers is *not* available, since Yahoo removes quote data (or makes it inaccessible) once a stock is delisted.
    * To "fudge" the LEH data, see this graph: http://tinyurl.com/cmalgze